S3gmentati0nFault/S3gmentati0nFault/README.md

 ### Latest releases 📯
 In the following section I leave the links to the latest releases for my projects (from older to newer).
-- Release of the "research-paper" for the cloud computing technologies course -> <a href="https://github.com/S3gmentati0nFault/cct-paper/releases/tag/final">cct-paper 1.0</a>
 - Final release of the notes for the Cloud computing technologies course -> <a href="https://github.com/S3gmentati0nFault/Cloudy-notes/releases/tag/Last-release">Cloudy-notes</a>
 - Final release of the project I did for the course of cpp programming -> <a href="https://github.com/S3gmentati0nFault/programmazione-cpp/releases/tag/Final-release">programmazione-cpp</a>
 - Final release of the project I did for the course of programming languages -> <a href="https://github.com/S3gmentati0nFault/MST-implementation/releases/tag/Final-release">Mst-implementation</a>